What’s New For The National Construction Code in 2019?

 Several changes consist of definition and term revisions within the NCC to aid ‘clarity and readability’ and assist interpretation.
 However, major changes will affect key sections, regulations and formatting across all 3 volumes of the NCC.

 As Hendry operates on several levels, we can summarise significant changes that the next edition of the NCC will introduce.

-An increasing priority in recent years, Volume One will include measures on reducing energy consumption.
+An increasing priority in recent years, volume 1 will include measures on reducing energy consumption.
 Particularly for commercial buildings.
 Heating and cooling load limits are a focal point, with the introduction of a NatHERS compliance pathway for residential buildings.

 Arguably the most pressing issue in the industry, the 2019 NCC will include new entries for ‘External Wall Envelopes’.
 This change will significantly affect wall design processes moving forward.
 The additions fall under 3 key categories.

 - Fire: New fire safety verification method CV4 lists fire scenarios for consideration when developing a performance solution.
 Changes will take effect from May 2020.
 Specifying measures such as thermal breaks reduces risk.
 For example, ‘external cladding and internal lining are fixed to the same element.’